alitoyn/Server-Dashboard/README.md

 - F@H user stats and server status
 - display last line from user added log files (show backup status etc)
 - Show available updates (Ubuntu only)
+- Open new terminal window with ssh connection to a selected server

 **Upcoming Functionality:**
 - Send commands to servers
 - Network and CPU load graphs
 - More details on the F@H stats page
 - Password lock application
-- Setup program to help setup the system
+- Setup program to help initialise the system